 NAACCR assesses the quality of cancer incidence data from individual registries for a number of data quality indicators, which are described in detail below.
-Results for these indicators can be found in the Cancer in North America, 2002-2006 Appendices on the NAACCR website.
+Results for these indicators can be found in the Cancer in North America, 2004-2008 Appendices on the NAACCR website.
 A dash in the tables indicates that data were not submitted for the year or were not able to be calculated.

 In order to be included in the NAACCR Combined rates presented in Volume One, the data had to meet the criteria for high quality incidence data.
-These criteria were applied to each year of data individually, except for the estimate of duplicate reports, which was calculated for the years 2002 to 2006 as a whole.
+These criteria were applied to each year of data individually, except for the estimate of duplicate reports, which was calculated for the years 2004 to 2008 as a whole.

-- Data for 2002 through 2006 had to be submitted to NAACCR by December 1, 2008. - The estimate of duplicate case reports had to be less than 2 duplicate reports per 1000 cases. - · All cases had to pass the edits on variables needed to compute cancer incidence rates by site, sex, race, and tumor descriptions on the NAACCR Call for Data EDITS metafile. - · Fewer than 3% of cases had missing information for sex, county of residence at diagnosis, and age at diagnosis, and fewer than 5% of the cases had an unknown race. - The percent of all cases derived from death certificates only (DCOs) was less than 5%. - The NAACCR method to estimate completeness of case ascertainment yielded an estimate of 90% or higher. - · All cases had to pass the inter-record edits on cases reporting multiple primary cancers, as determined by the standard Inter-record EDITS program developed for the NAACCR Call for Data submissions.
+- \ Data for 2004 through 2008 had to be submitted to NAACCR by December 1, 2010. - \ The estimate of duplicate case reports had to be less than 2 duplicate reports per 1000 cases. - All cases had to pass the edits on variables needed to compute cancer incidence rates by site, sex, race, and tumor descriptions on the NAACCR Call for Data EDITS metafile. - \ Fewer than 3% of cases had missing information for sex, county of residence at diagnosis, and age at diagnosis, and fewer than 5% of the cases had an unknown race. - Death clearance must be completed for 2004 through 2008 mortality with the percent of all cases derived from death certificates only (DCOs) of less than 5%. - The NAACCR method to estimate completeness of case ascertainment yielded an estimate of 90% or higher. - All cases had to pass the inter-record edits on cases reporting multiple primary cancers, as determined by the standard Inter-record EDITS program developed for the NAACCR Call for Data submissions.